Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • Merge’s Data Protection Policy details the security and handling protocols for service data.

 • Full backups are performed daily and retained in accordance with the Backup Policy.
-The Engineering team restores backed-up data to a non-production environment at least annually to validate the integrity of backups.
+The Engineering team restores backed-up data at least annually to validate the integrity of backups.

 • Access to erase or destroy customer data is limited to the Chief Technology Officer and back-end engineers.

-• The Chief Technology Officer and the Engineering team manually delete data that is no longer needed from databases and other file stores in accordance with agreed-upon customer requirements.
+• Data that is no longer needed is deleted from databases and other file stores in accordance with agreed-upon customer requirements.
+Merge further provides Customers with tools to delete certain data directly.

 • Merge’s Encryption and Key Management Policy supports the secure encryption and decryption of app secrets, and governs the use of cryptographic controls.